-On the back of my previous analysis post about Mapletree Industrial Trust, I decided to follow up with another analysis post.
-After all, as the saying goes, consistency breeds discipline😅.
+On the back of my previous analysis post about Mapletree Industrial Trust, I will be following up with another analysis post.

 In recent times, KDCR has garnered significant interest from retail investors.
-This is mainly due to the digitalization process that many companies are currently undergoing, leading to a huge demand for online data storage.
+This is possibly due to the digitalization process that many companies are currently undergoing, leading to a huge demand for data centres.

 Thus, it is no surprise that KDCR’s share price has been on an upward trend since its IPO.

-While there has been some pullback in its stock price recently, IPO investors would still be looking at returns of at least 200% (dividends included) at the current market price of $2.70.
+While there has been some pullback from its all-time high, IPO investors would still be looking at returns of at least 200% (including dividends) based on the current market price.

-Given KDCR’s impressive performance since its IPO, I thus decided to analyze and see if it is a good addition to my portfolio.
+Given KDCR’s impressive performance since its IPO, I thus decided to analyse it and see if it would be a good addition to my portfolio.

 Disclaimer: This post is mainly for education and sharing purposes.
 It should not be seen as a recommendation to buy or sell a stock.
 Such decisions should be made on the reader’s own personal accord, after doing their due research.
 As such, I take no responsibility for any future loss or gain resulting from the purchase or sell of this stock.
 I also do not currently own any shares in KDCR.